LinkedIn Profile Scraping using Selenium and BeautifulSoup

 'Bachelor of Engineering (B.E.)'

-We will get the stream from the second span of the p tag with class pv-entity__secondary-title pv-entity__fos t-14 t-black t-normal.
+The field of study is in the second span of the p tag with class pv-entity__secondary-title pv-entity__fos t-14 t-black t-normal.

 stream = edu_section.find('p', {'class': 'pv-entity__secondary-title pv-entity__fos t-14 t-black t-normal'}).find_all('span')[1].get_text().strip()